Austin Motorcycle Accident Attorneys

-Your motorcycle brings you closer to nature, closer to the road, closer to the elements; riding is just plain fun—and it is practical.
-A bike is maneuverable, cheap to own and operate, stingy on gas.
+Your motorcycle brings you closer to nature, closer to the road, closer to the elements.
+Riding is just plain fun—and it is practical.
+A bike is maneuverable, cheap to own and operate, and stingy on gas.
 It is a great way to tour and a convenient way to get to work without breaking the bank.

 But there is a downside: motorcycles can be dangerous.
 If you crash, you have no protection.
 There is no buffer between you and the road.
 A crash with a car can send you flying—onto the pavement, into surrounding structures, or into the path of another vehicle.
 The injuries that occur in a motorcycle crash are usually severe and too often result in death.

 Bikers Cause Most Motorcycle Accidents?
-That Common Myth that is Plain Incorrect!
+That Common Myth Is Plain Incorrect!

-Anyone who rides a motorcycle is a daredevil—a risk-taker.
-We’ve all heard it before; and insurance companies hold onto this belief, regardless of evidence to the contrary.
-In fact, a good proportion of motorcycle accidents are not caused by the biker but by a car or truck whose driver doesn’t make the effort to carefully observe what is happening on the road, and as a result, fails to yield the right of way to a motorcycle traveling in its proper lane.
+Anyone who rides a motorcycle is a daredevil, a risk-taker.
+We’ve all heard it before and insurance companies hold onto this belief, regardless of evidence to the contrary.
+In fact, a good proportion of motorcycle accidents are not caused by the biker but by a car or truck whose driver doesn’t make the effort to carefully observe what was happening on the road and, as a result, fails to yield the right-of-way to a motorcycle traveling in its proper lane.
 This is especially common when another vehicle’s driver changes lanes without checking properly to see if the lane is free, or when a vehicle making a turn crosses a lane into the path of a motorcycle traveling in the opposite direction.
 In many of these cases, there is little you as a biker can do to avoid a crash.

 The federal National Highway Transportation Safety Administration (NHTSA) provides crash data on all types of motor vehicle accidents.
 Their figures reveal that the majority of motorcycle accidents involve another vehicle, with a whopping 42 percent of those occurring when the larger vehicle turns left or changes lanes directly into the path of a motorcycle.
 As a motorcyclist, if you have the misfortune to have a car or truck turn into your lane, chances are good that you will be the one to suffer the worst of it.
 According to various estimates, you are anywhere from 27 to 36 times more likely to die in a crash on a motorcycle than if you were in a car.

-Negligent Motor Vehicle Driver Behaviors that Lead to Motorcycle Accidents in Texas
+Negligent Automobile Driver Behaviors that Lead to Motorcycle Accidents

 We’ve already mentioned some of the driver behaviors that can cause them to crash with motorcycles.
 Here is a list of the types of negligence on the part of drivers, businesses, and government entities that may entitle the victim to compensation: